-HIC aims to benefit students between the ages of 14-19 years by providing them with focused and personalised attention during their GCSE and GCE A-Levels.
+HIC aims to benefit students between the ages of 16-19 years by providing them with focused and personalised attention during their GCE A-Levels.

 The college strives to stimulate independent enquiry and intellectual curiosity and to foster a secure sense of individuality.
 This is achieved within a framework of sensible discipline based on sound moral values.
 The relationship between staff and students, based on mutual trust and respect, is more relaxed than it might be at a traditional school.
 HIC benefits from a strong and competitive community which fuels student learning.